filecoin-project/venus/README.md

 👋**Trying out the project for the first time?** We highly recommend the [detailed setup instructions](https://github.com/filecoin-project/go-filecoin/wiki/2.-Getting-Started) in the [Wiki](https://github.com/filecoin-project/go-filecoin/wiki/).

 ### System Requirements
 Filecoin can run on most Linux and MacOS systems.
-Windows is not yet officially supported.
+Windows is not yet supported.

 ### Install from Binary